 • Spirit level

 • Posidrive Screw Driver (Hinges & Drawers)

 Mark both sides of each 1½” stud location within the wall (usually 16” apart, mark each second stud for 32” wide system setup).
+Using a strong neodymium magnet works well it will stick to the dray wall screw heads.
 2” GRK small head finishing screws are provide for wood studs.
 Installing support rails over wall studs makes for an easier and stronger installation but it is not essential.
 Rails can be installed anywhere when using the proper anchors select correct anchors for any holes that don’t hit a stud.

 Choose where you want to place your first rail.
 Mark your desired height at the top.
 Pre-drill a hole at the top to ensure you hit a stud.
 Screw a fastener in the topmost hole first but not entirely so the rail can still move, hold the level along its length to ensure it is vertical and aligns with the stud.
 Once you are satisfied with the location, height and alignment, use the rail as a drill guide for the remaining holes.
 After pre-drilling each hole through the rail screw in the remaining mounting screws.